karimelkh/front-end-project-one/README.md

 ## Description

 I've selected a free template design as the foundation of this project.
-By utilizing HTML and CSS, I've meticulously converted the static template into a live webpage that users can interact with.
+By utilizing HTML and CSS *(JavaScript soon!!)*, I've meticulously converted the static template into a live webpage that users can interact with.
 Every design element, from layout to typography, has been implemented to provide an authentic user experience.

 ## Features